gcunhase/EmbraceBERT/results_notes/chatbot.md

 ## STT Error: trained and tested with INCOMPLETE and COMPLETE data
 > Note: 100, 103, 110 epochs all result in the same accuracy (baseline models)

-> Results for BERT are for 100 and 110
+> Results for BERT are for 100 and 110, BERTkvq 100 and 110 are the same

 ### gtts-google
 * Epoch 100